robole/now-showing/README.md

 	- Between 7.9 and 6.5 is coloured silver,
 	- Less than or equal to 6.5 and greater than 5.5 is coloured bronze,
 	- Less than 5.5 is coloured dark brown.
-1. You can click a "Show More" button to show the next most recent 20 movies that were/are showing, if available.
+1. You can click a "Show More" button to show the next most recent 20 movies that were/are showing, if more are available.
 1. The list of movies can be sorted by rating, duration and release date.
 They are sorted by rating (descending order) by default.
 1. The list of movies can be filtered by rating (min and max values).
-1. You can view the trailers quickly for each movie in a pop-up custom video player (videos are sourced from YouTube).
+1. You can view the trailers quickly for each movie in a pop-up custom video player.
+Videos are sourced from YouTube but some of the cruft from YouTube is blocked.
 If there is more than one trailer for a movie, you can cycle through them.
 1. The video player has keyboard support for all actions:
 	- <kbd>Spacebar</kbd>: Play/pause,
 	- <kbd>Right arrow</kbd>: Previous video,